The Problems With Code Screenshots

 Problem Background

-But screenshots have these deal-breaking limitations:
+But code screenshots have limitations:

 - They aren’t searchable